boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **2025: The New Normal**

-- Everyone accepts that showers cost over a grand a year
-- New hires assume communal showering is normal
-- You show up to shower and discover there’s a waitlist
-- The vendor bumps prices 12%, “due to increased operational costs” (they’re building a shower facility in Prague you’ll never use)
+Showers cost over a thousand bucks a year and nobody blinks.
+New hires think this is just how the world works.
+You show up to the facility and there's a lenghty waitlist.
+The vendor?
+They just raised prices 12% to fund a state-of-the-art shower facility in Prague you'll never use.

 ## The Soap-Per-Scrub Model